ppreshant/flow_cytometry/notes-flowcytometry.md

 	- > The PeacoQC package provides quality control functions that will check for monotonic increasing channels and that will remove outliers and unstable events introduced due to e.g. clogs, speed changes etc. during the measurement of your sample.
 It also provides the functionality of visualising the quality control result of only one sample and the visualisation of the results of multiple samples in one experiment.

 ## Plotting
+- [ ] For high density data (> 1 or 2 colours/`sample_category`), need to remove median highlighting / control it with a switch -- _good first application when you make the ridge plotting into a function_
 - [ ] Re-arrange the ridgeline plots in descending order of fluorescence. _Currently it orders in ascending order so messes up for multiple coloured plots (check S063c)_
 - [ ] Overlay the correct median labels on a ridgeline/density plot -- difficulty is in calculating this since the replicates are merged while plotting but not before-hand. _Currently the labels and values of "mean_medians" are shifted to lower than the lines plotted; visible in `scale_x_log10()`_
 - [ ] _(archive) figure out the mystery_ : `scale_x_log10()` is plotting different values compared to `scale_x_flowjo_biexp()`.
 The biexp shows negative values too, and MG1655 is centered around 0 almost which is what we expect from the machine's current calibration.
 The mean_median labels match the data better in this case too